BcnRust/devbcn-workshop/docs/src/02_09_debugging.md

 # Debugging

-We are going to cover in the section how to debug the backend using [Visual Studio Code](https://code.visualstudio.com/).
+In the section we are going to cover how to debug the backend using [Visual Studio Code](https://code.visualstudio.com/).

 Make sure that you have installed these two extensions: